| |

 inspire activities focussed on the youth in the African

 region where he lives and work with the youth organizations.
+Since October 2005 he is

 with the United Nations Environment Programme’s